chef-boneyard/chef-rfc/rfc081-release-cadence.md

 be supported so that 6 versions will be considered current (13.8 through 13.11 plus 14.0 and 14.1).
 At that point community cookbooks may choose to start using 13.8 features and drop support for versions prior to 13.7

+Tooling external to cookbooks (cookstyle, chefspec, stove, foodcritic, halite, poise-hoist, etc) is similarly encouraged to follow this policy.

 ## Rationale